 Acreage Forfeiture in the Entire Contract Area

-If it is necessary to conduct an activity or operation referred to in Article 16.4 (Non-Consent Operations to Maintain Contract Area) in order to maintain the entire Contract Area, then each Non-Participating Party in that activity or operation shall relinquish and permanently assign, effective on the date the operation is commenced, to the Participating Parties one hundred percent (100%) of the Non-Participating Party's Working Interest in the entire Contract Area, including property and equipment acquired under this Agreement, within thirty (30) days of the commencement of that activity or operation.
+If it is necessary to conduct an activity or operation referred to in Article 16.4 (Non-Consent Operations to Maintain Contract Area) in order to maintain the entire Contract Area, then each Non-Participating Party in that activity or operation shall relinquish and permanently assign, effective on the date the activity or operation is commenced, to the Participating Parties one hundred percent (100%) of the Non-Participating Party's Working Interest in the entire Contract Area, including property and equipment acquired under this Agreement, within thirty (30) days of the commencement of that activity or operation.
 Failure to participate in that activity or operation is deemed a withdrawal, and the Parties will be subject to Article 17 (Withdrawal From Agreement).

 Acreage Forfeiture in a Portion of a Contract Area